-Hosting a hiring party is 2019’s hottest hiring trend, with top brands like Taco Bell and Shake Shack having “modern day job fairs” that are not only fun, but also a key part of their business growth.
+Hosting a hiring party is a hot hiring trend, with top brands like Taco Bell and Shake Shack having “modern day job fairs” that are not only fun, but also a key part of their business growth.

 Hosting a hiring party at your business can help reduce time to hire, promote your brand to new candidates, and even get more applications online.
 We’ve put together a full guide on how to host a hiring party, with examples from top brands, so can learn from the best and host a hiring party that’s successful for your business.

 1. Entice applicants to attend your hiring party

 You want to attract as many people to your hiring party as possible.
 Asking candidates to only bring themselves (no résumé required) will reduce friction and encourage more candidates to attend.